locxter/jgswpzzlbt/README.md

 - A2Plus for assemblying the robot virtually in FreeCAD.
 Install it via the integrated addon manager.
 - fcgear for creating the needed gears in FreeCAD.
 Install it via the integrated addon manager.
 - Arduino IDE as a way to compile the Arduino code.
 Install it with `sudo apt install arduino`.
 - GCC, G++, GDB and CMake for building the C++ code.
-Install it with 'sudo apt install `sudo apt install build-essential gdb cmake`.
+Install them with `sudo apt install build-essential gdb cmake`.
 - VSCodium as universal text editor and IDE.
 To install it visit their [website](https://vscodium.com/#install).
+- VSCodium extensions Arduino, C++, CMake and CMake Tools to enhance it's capabilities.
+Install them with `codium --install-extension vsciot-vscode.vscode-arduino --install-extension ms-vscode.cpptools --install-extension twxs.cmake --install-extension ms-vscode.cmake-tools`.
 - OpenCV as the used computer vision library.
 Install it with `sudo apt install libopencv-dev`.
 - LibSerial as the used serial communication library.
 Install it with `sudo apt install libserial-dev`.